maxpolun/podqueue-api/doc/deploy.md

 Deploy Guide
 ============

-podqueue-api should be able to be deployed anywhere that node supports.
+podqueue-api should be able to be deployed to any unix-like system.
 It requires the following environmental variables:

 * DATABASE_URL: The connection string to the postgres database.
 * NODE_ENV: should be 'production' for production deploys